Joystream/joystream/README.md

 The core team, maintainers and outside contributors are encouraged to follow these general guidelines when contributing to the code repositories:

 * All contributions should be via pull requests.
-* Do not create arbitrary branches or push directly to the central repo `master` or `development` branches, and definitely no force pushes.
+* Do not create arbitrary branches or push directly to the central repo `master` or `development` branches
+* Do not force push branches.
 * Avoid rebasing branches of open PRs to help preserve conversation history.
-* Do not merge your own PR.
-* Always request a review.
-* Maintainer should merge PRs after thorough review.
+* Authors must always request a review for their PRs, Exception: It does not alter any logic (e.g. comments, dependencies, docs, file organisation), then it may merged once CI checks are complete.
+* Author should avoid merging their own PR, if it hasn't been reviewed and approved.
 * If travis or other CI integrations are configured for the repo, avoid merging PRs that fail checks.
 * When the maintainer is opening a PRs they must still request review from a core team member.